fission/fission/Documentation/wip/annotations_design.md

 |`traefik.ingress.kubernetes.io/app-root`|Used by Trafeik ingress controller, applied to ingress|
 |`nginx.ingress.kubernetes.io/add-base-url`|Used by Nginx ingress controller, applied to ingress|

-So we can write a simple logic - to check if a annotation is applicable for an ingress and based on that apply or not apply annotations to ingress.
+So we can write a simple logic - to check if an annotation is applicable for an ingress and based on that apply or not apply annotations to ingress.

 ### Implementation 2